li-jianli/jovay-docs/index.md

 features:
   - icon: 📚
     title: Comprehensive Documentation
-    details: Detailed documentation for all Bulgari products and services
+    details: Detailed documentation for all Jovay products and services
   - icon: 🔍
     title: Quick Search
     details: Find what you need quickly with our powerful search feature